Two Types of Workers Compensation Claims

-In order to file a successful North Carolina benzene workers compensation claim, it is essential that the injured worker or their family files the workers comp claim before the filing deadline and against the so-called “responsible employer,” which is the only proper defendant for the case.
+In order to file a successful North Carolina benzene workers compensation claim, it is essential that the injured worker or their family files the so-called “comp claim” before the filing deadline and against the proper “responsible employer,” which is the defendant.

-When a North Carolina worker has been diagnosed with a benzene-related disease, this employee may be able to file a specific type of NC workers comp claim called an occupational disease injury claim.
-If the case is successful, the responsible employer (or its workers compensation insurance company) would pay the worker what he or she is entitled to under North Carolina law.
+First, when a North Carolina worker has been diagnosed with a benzene-related disease, this employee may be able to file a specific type of North Carolina workers compensation claim called an occupational disease injury claim.
+If the case is successful, the identified defendant employer (or its insurance company) would pay the worker what he or she is entitled to under North Carolina law.

-If the worker has died from the benzene-related disease, then the surviving spouse (and/or children who were financially dependent upon the deceased worker) may be eligible to receive legal compensation.
+Second, if the worker has died from a benzene-related cancer or disease, then the surviving spouse (and/or children who were financially dependent upon the deceased worker) may be eligible to receive legal compensation.
 This would be done by filing a North Carolina workers comp occupational disease death claim concerning the deceased employee.
 In turn, the dependent family survivors would receive “death benefits” payments from the responsible employer or its workers compensation insurance company.

 Free Case Evaluation